-The Effect of Language on Income Smoothing and on the Informativeness of Earnings: Cross-Country Evidence
+The Effect of Language on Income Smoothing: Cross-Country Evidence

 We examine whether and how the time-oriented tendency embedded in languages influences income smoothing.
 Separating languages into weak- versus strong-future time reference (FTR) groups, we find that firms in weak-FTR countries tend to smooth earnings more.
-We also find that when firms should value long-term relationships with stakeholders (i.e., debtholders, suppliers, customers, and employees) more, those in weak-FTR countries are more likely to smooth earnings.
-Finally, we find that the smoothed income driven by speakers of weak-FTR languages enhances the informativeness of corporate earnings.
-These findings provide new insights into how language influences income smoothing behavior, the use of smoothed income to maintain stakeholder relationships, and the informativeness of earnings.
+We also find that relationships with major stakeholders (i.e., debtholders, suppliers, and employees) amplify the effect of the FTR of languages on income smoothing.
+Additional analyses suggest that income smoothing driven by the FTR of languages enhances earnings informativeness.
+These findings provide new insights on the role that language plays in financial reporting decisions and on how relationships with major stakeholders influence the relation between an important feature of language and corporate income smoothing behavior.

 JEL Classification: M40, M41